apache/mxnet/docs/api/symbolic-node.rst

+.. function:: UpSampling(...)

+   Perform nearest neighboor/bilinear up sampling to inputs

+   This function support variable length positional :class:`SymbolicNode` inputs.

+   :param scale: Up sampling scale
+   :type scale: int (non-negative), required

+   :param num_filter: Input filter.
+Only used by nearest sample_type.
+   :type num_filter: int (non-negative), optional, default=0

+   :param sample_type: upsampling method
+   :type sample_type: {'bilinear', 'nearest'}, required

+   :param num_args: Number of inputs to be upsampled.
+For nearest neighbor upsampling, this can be 1-N; the size of output will be(scale*h_0,scale*w_0) and all other inputs will be upsampled to thesame size.
+For bilinear upsampling this must be 2; 1 input and 1 weight.
+   :type num_args: int, required

+   :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
+   :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.

+   :return: the constructed :class:`SymbolicNode`.

 .. function:: abs(...)

    Take absolute value of the src

+   :param src: Source symbolic input to the function
+   :type src: SymbolicNode

+   :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
+   :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.

+   :return: the constructed :class:`SymbolicNode`.

+.. function:: ceil(...)

+   Take ceil value of the src

+   :param src: Source symbolic input to the function
+   :type src: SymbolicNode

+   :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
+   :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.

+   :return: the constructed :class:`SymbolicNode`.

+.. function:: cos(...)

+   Take cos of the src

    :param src: Source symbolic input to the function
    :type src: SymbolicNode